seth-dobson/fitba-stats/README.md

 # Fitba Stats

-... is an open-source analytics engineering project for fans of European football, and sports data nerds in general.
+Welcome!
+This an open-source analytics engineering project for fans of European football (soccer), and sports data nerds in general.

-The project focuses on basic team stats (goals, shots, and shots on target), and related metrics.
+The focus is on basic team stats (goals, shots, and shots on target), and related metrics, for domestic league football.

-Sorry no xG.
+**Sorry no xG.**

 ## League coverage

 Only the Scottish Premiership is included so far (I'm a Celtic fan).

-I plan to add England, Spain, Italy, and Germany next.
+However, I plan to add England, Spain, Italy, and Germany next.

 ## Data source(s)